menu

 Because occupations involving physical labor dominate the local economy, Doyline is generally considered to be a blue-collar town.
 35.94% of the Doyline workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Doyline is a village of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Doyline who work in sales jobs (19.92%), office and administrative support (13.28%), and healthcare (6.64%).

-Doyline is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Doyline does not have a public transit system used by locals to get to and from work.

 The per capita income in Doyline in 2022 was $22,139, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $88,556 for a family of four.
 However, Doyline contains both very wealthy and poor people as well.
 Doyline also has one of the higher rates of people living in poverty in the nation, with 30.96% of its population below the federal poverty line.